New Year – Mary, Mother of God

 Let the Children Come to me, in Families!
 (Mk 10: 2-16)

 It is estimated that in Belgium over 70% of marriages end up in divorce – one of the highest rates in the world.
 Countries such as Spain and Portugal follow very closely with their percentage of divorce being well over 60%.
 It seems to me that, these days, as people prepare themselves for marriage they also might need to prepare themselves for divorce.
 I understand that it would be insensitive for us to stand at the pulpit and speak in a condemning way about divorce, given that it is a traumatic experience for people (including children) who have to deal with it.
-Sometimes it is not even their own fault that individuals […]
+Sometimes it is not even their own fault that […]

 Sermon for 26th Sunday in Ordinary Time – Year B Homily